Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 - Profitis Ilias Monastery, at the island’s highest point

-- Akrotiri Red Beach for volcanic scenery
+- The Red Beach viewpoint near Akrotiri for volcanic scenery

-- Akrotiri Lighthouse for wide sea views
+- The Akrotiri Lighthouse for wide sea views

 - Megalochori Village for local character, chapels, and winery atmosphere